 The idea that upper cervical spine instability impacts heart rate variability and this may be a culprit of your symptoms, is not a new idea.

-In the first two studies, the first being from neurosurgeons, the second from chiropractors, both discuss the benefit of treatment, surgery or chiropractic care.
+The first two studies, the first being from neurosurgeons, and the second from chiropractors, both discuss the benefit of treatment, surgery, or chiropractic care.

 So what does nerve compression do?